NazaNEYn/learning-computer-vision/Week 3 - Color and Motion/Day 2 - Detecting Colors/morphology.md

 **OPEN = erosion → dilation**

-* **Erosion**: The "Shrinker"
+**Erosion**: The "Shrinker"<br>
-In plain English, Erosion erodes away the boundaries of foreground objects (usually the white pixels).
+Erosion shrinks the white areas

-* **Dilation**: The "Expander
-Dilation is the exact opposite.
-It adds pixels to the boundaries of objects in an image.
+* What erosion actually does

+A white pixel stays white only if:<br>
+all pixels under the kernel are also white<br>
+If *any* black pixel is nearby → the white pixel disappears.<br>

+What erosion is good at
+* removing tiny white dots (noise)
+* separating objects that touch
+* thinning shapes

 What it does:
 * removes tiny white dots